pymupdf/PyMuPDF-Utilities/README.md

 There are now two demo examples in the new folder [OCR](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/OCR) which use MuPDF OCR, Tesseract OCR and `easyocr` respectively.

+To see more "interactive" demos of the new OCR features, please also have a look at the notebook collection in the [jupyter-notebooks](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/jupyter-notebooks) folder.

 ## Advanced TOC Handling
 Handling of table of contents (TOC) has been significantly improved in v1.18.6.
 I have therefore created another new [folder](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/advanced-toc) dealing specifically with this subject.